An original article by Decision Free Solutions.

 About Decision Free Solutions

 The approach of Decision Free Solutions (DFS) is a generic and systematic approach, providing guidelines for new and existing methods to utilise all available expertise to achieve the goals you believe in.
-Implementing the approach of DFS results in i) Achieving desired outcomes against minimal risk, ii) Minimal use of resources, iii) Resolving frustrations.
+Implementing the approach of DFS results in i) Achieving desired outcomes at minimal risk, ii) Minimal use of resources, iii) Resolving frustrations.

 The approach of DFS clarifies a “decision” as a choice not fully substantiated (and thus increasing risk) and sets out to overcome two central challenges in optimally utilising expertise: